 For contracts over £10,000, Headteachers must ensure that a pre-tender estimate of anticipated costs is prepared, is in the budget and recorded in writing.
-Where EU Public Procurement rules apply, Headteachers must also ascertain the value of a contract in accordance with those rules.

 Contracts cannot be artificially under or overestimated or divided into two or more separate contracts where the effect is to avoid the application of Contract Standing Orders/EU Regulations and UK legislation.